gobuffalo/docs/templates/docs/getting-started.md

 ### Basic Installation:

+These instructions can also be used for upgrading to a newer version of Buffalo.

 <%= code("text") { %>
+\# download the libraries
-$ go get -u -v github.com/gobuffalo/buffalo/buffalo
+$ go get -u -v github.com/gobuffalo/buffalo/...
+\# install the binary
+$ go install -v github.com/gobuffalo/buffalo/buffalo
 <% } %>

 <%= title("Generating a New Project") %>